El Salvador approves Bitcoin as legal tender | DW | 09.06.2021

 Bukele was able to get the law passed with the help of his allies in Congress.
 Opposition parties, which had criticized the speed of the vote, did not back the legislation, AFP reported.

-The president announced that his country would adopt the cryptocurrency during a Bitcoin conference on Saturday.
-He sees the move as a way of encouraging foreign investment in El Salvador, saying at the time that if just 1% of the world's Bitcoin were to be invested in the country, "that would increase our GDP by 25%."

-El Salvador is a low-income country that relies on remittances from abroad.
+El Salvador is a low-income country that relies on remittances from nationals abroad.
 It is hoped that the adoption of the blockchain currency will ease and reduce the costs of those transfers.
-The country also uses US dollars as an official currency.
+The country uses United States dollars as its official currency.

-The rollout would be handled by the mobile payments app Strike, which recently debuted in El Salvador.
-Bukele said that the majority of people in the country do not have traditional bank accounts and that the new law will enable people to create online digital wallets with just a smartphone.
+Bukele said that the majority in the country do not have traditional bank accounts, and that the new law will enable people to create online digital wallets with just a smartphone.